blob42/Instrukt/README.md

 - If you don't have technical skills you can help with documentation, adding examples and tutorials or create new user stories.

-## Patreon

-By becoming a patron, you will help me continue committing time to the development of Instrukt and bring to life all the planned features.
-Check out the [Patreon page](https://www.patreon.com/Instrukt) for more details on the rewards for early supporters.

-## Social

-Join the [Discord](https://discord.gg/wxRwRcJ7) server to keep updated on the progress or ask for help.

 ## Vision